home climbing areas field notesknowledgedisclaimercopyrightcontactdonate

 Aguja Standhardt east face

 Description.
 This variation provides an alternate start to Exocet.
-Climbs an obvious left facing corner that starts just past the bergschrund.
-It leads to the snowramps at the base of the Exocet chimney.
-This line is commonly used as the Exocet rappel line.
+It climbs an obvious left facing corner that leads to the snowramps at the base of the Exocet chimney.
+This line is commonly used as the Exocet descent line.

+History.
 Although the name Exocet had a deeper meaning beyond the missile theme, the subject has stuck to the face.
-This one is named after a Soviet missile.
+SCUD is the name of a Soviet missile.

 Approach.
 De Agostini to Niponino then up the valley.